crate/cratedb-toolkit/doc/io/iceberg/index.md

 ### CrateDB parameters

-Both parameters apply to target pipeline elements, controlling overwrite behaviour.

 #### `if-exists`

-The target table will be created automatically, if it does not exist.
+The target CrateDB table will be created automatically, if it does not exist.
 If it does exist, the `if-exists` URL query parameter can be used to configure this behavior.
 The default value is `fail`, the possible values are: